YairMZ/belief_propagation/README.md

 If you see bug, wish suggest something or contribute please open an issue.
 Alternatively you can also contact me via [email](mailto:yairmazal@gmail.com?subject=[GitHub]%20Belief%20Propagation).

-For more information on LDPC codes and belief propagation on Tanner graphs visit mt Github pages site: https://yairmz.github.io/LDPC/.
+For more information on LDPC codes and belief propagation on Tanner graphs visit my GitHub pages site: https://yairmz.github.io/LDPC/.

----

 ## Installation